english-blog/english-blog.github.io/_posts/2013-10-30-blog-like-a-programmer.md

 {% endhighlight %}

 You see the point?.
 Most don't mind this additional markups.
-I do mind, when I edit the blogposts.
+I do mind, when I edit the blog posts.

 ### Alternatives - Static Site Generators